Photo via Unsplash & Guest Blogger Jackie Waters

 If the weather is favorable enough, there’s no reason not to pitch a tent on the property outside your tiny house.
 If kids are visiting, it’s a fun excuse for a camp-out sleepover.
 However, adults will love this solution for providing a way to get some personal comfy and private sleeping space while ensuring they remain connected to your amenities.

 You don’t have to limit your ability to host overnight guests just because of a tiny home as long as you take a few practical steps to make the situation more feasible and comfortable for all involved.
-And who knows, maybe once your guests see how cost-effective and fun a tiny home can be, you might rope a few more loved ones into the small home movement with you!
+And who knows, maybe once your guests see how cost-effective and fun a tiny home can be, you might rope a few more loved ones into the tiny home movement with you!